spiffe/go-spiffe/v2/examples/spiffe-jwt-using-proxy/README.md

 ## Running
 This example assumes the following preconditions:
-- There is a SPIRE server and agent up and running.
+- There is a SPIRE Server and Agent up and running.
 - There is a Unix workload attestor configured.
 - The trust domain is `example.org`.
 - The agent SPIFFE ID is `spiffe://example.org/host`.
-- There is a `server-workload` and `client-workload` user in the system.
+- There are `server-workload` and `client-workload` users in the system.

 ### 1. Create the registration entries
 Create two registration entries, one for the client workload and another for the server and proxy workloads: